- Are you using Telegram for your business and wondering if the app is GDPR-compliant?

 Personal data (also defined by Article 4) are «any information relating to an identified or identifiable natural person (‘data subject’),» and processing means… pretty much anything one could possibly do with personal data.

-In practical terms, if you message your aunt, friend, neighbor and, in doing so, process personal data, the GDPR doesn’t apply to you.
+In practical terms, if you message your aunt, friend, or neighbor and, in doing so, process personal data, the GDPR doesn’t apply to you.
 But when you process personal data for reasons that are not “purely personal” – for example, professional reasons – then you’re bound to comply with the Regulation.
 And this is where the data controller comes into the equation.

 Article 4 of the Regulation defines the data controller as